 My vague sense of imminent doom wasn’t helped by the news in 1988 that human civilisation was forcing the world’s temperatures to rise.
 Whenever I think of the moment I first learned about global warming, I picture the classroom at King Ecgbert’s, in the posher part of town, where I did an A-level in Government and Political Studies.
 We had a teacher who read to us from The Guardian.
 The fact that he treated us like adults and obviously enjoyed his job inspired thoughtful, if inchoate, responses.
 I can see myself in that classroom aged 17; I’m saying something I must have read in the Guardian about feedback loops.

 Around that time I was becoming interested in other kinds of loops.
-In the Leadmill I heard the bleeps and bongs of ‘Sweet Exorcist‘ for the first time.
+In the Leadmill I heard the sparse bleeps and haunting echoes of ‘Sweet Exorcist‘ for the first time.
 The music released by Fonn and then Warp records followed an established local tradition, using a palette of industrial sounds.
 In this excellent BBC documentary local musicians of the time talk about how the sounds of the working city forged their sound:

 Sheffield was also musically twinned with Dusseldorf, given the influence of Kraftwerk on the Human League and Heaven 17.
 The dystopian fictions of J.G.
 Ballard were also an ingredient.
 Although they never found (or indeed sought) commercial success, Cabaret Voltaire were part of the same wave, along with the Comsat Angels, whose bassist (much more of a pop star than we’d ever be) lived around the corner from us.